ArfanAnulal/Profile-Builder/README.md

 # **Profile Builder - A Flutter Learning Project**

 A simple and elegant Flutter application that allows users to create a personal profile card.
-This project was built by a second-year Computer Science student as a focused challenge to learn the fundamentals of the Flutter framework in under a week.
+This project was built by, a second-year Computer Science student, as a focused challenge to learn the fundamentals of the Flutter framework in under a week.
+I built this during my time as an Intern at Webandcrafts as a Flutter Developer.

 ## **📸 Screenshots & Demo**